 How to Write a Penalty Abatement Request Letter

-It comes as no surprise that those writing a penalty abatement request letter for the first time worry about what to include.
+It comes as no surprise that those writing a penalty abatement letter for the first time worry about what to include.
 This process is not as complicated as you may think.
 The first step is to gather all of the necessary documentation.
 This includes your tax returns, any letters you have received from the IRS regarding your penalties, and any other documentation that supports your claims.
 Once you have everything together, it’s time to start writing your letter.
 It comes down to seven critical sections:

-1. Write Down Your Information and the Penalty Information
+1. Record Your Information and the Penalty Information